 Data Warehousing - Delivery Process

-There should be a delivery process to deliver the data warehouse.But there are many issues in data warehouse projects that it is very difficult to complete the task and deliverables in the strict, ordered fashion demanded by waterfall method because the requirements are hardly fully understood.
-Hence when the requirements are completed only then the architectures designs, and build components can be completed only after gathering and studying all the requirements.
+Ideally there should be a delivery process to deliver a data warehouse.
+However data warehouse projects normally suffer from various issues that make it difficult to complete tasks and deliverables in the strict and ordered fashion demanded by the waterfall method.
+Most of the times, the requirements are not understood completely.
+The architectures, designs, and build components can be completed only after gathering and studying all the requirements.

-Note: The delivery process is broken into phases to reduce the project and delivery risk.
+Note − The delivery process is broken into phases to reduce the project and delivery risk.

-The objective of Business case is to know the projected business benefits that should be derived from using the data warehouse.
-These benefits may not be quantifiable but the projected benefits need to be clearly stated..
-If the data warehouse does not have a clear business case then the business tend to suffer from the credibility problems at some stage during the delivery process.
-Therefore in data warehouse project we need to understand the business case for investment.
+The objective of business case is to estimate business benefits that should be derived from using a data warehouse.
+These benefits may not be quantifiable but the projected benefits need to be clearly stated.
+If a data warehouse does not have a clear business case, then the business tends to suffer from credibility problems at some stage during the delivery process.
+Therefore in data warehouse projects, we need to understand the business case for investment.

 Education and Prototyping

-The prototype address a defined technical objective.
+The prototype addresses a defined technical objective.

 The prototype can be thrown away after the feasibility concept has been shown.

 The activity timescale is non-critical.

 Identify the architecture that is capable of evolving.